Author Visits

 Specific book events:

-At a First Aid for Fairies and Other Fabled Beasts event, we might look at how to start an adventure or how to create our own fabled beasts.
+At a Spellchasers Trilogy or Fabled Beast Chronicles event, I would read from one of my adventure novels, and we might look at how to start a quest, write a cliffhanger or create our own fabled beasts.

-The above are simply examples of what I can do.
+These are just examples of what I can do.
 I am happy to work with you to create other workshops and sessions which would fit with your needs.
 If you want something different, that’s great, because I love being challenged to do new things with words…

 How to book me: